awillats/clinc/publish/gen/mc_pf_audio.md

 the variance of an open-loop stimulus can be titrated to adjust the output variance at a node, in general, an open-loop stimulus cannot reduce this variance below its instrinsic[^20] variability.
-That is, if the system is linear with gaussian noise,
+That is, if the system is linear with Gaussian noise,

 !!!! todo - this is very closely related to 4.2 implementing interventions, description of impact of intervention on variance should